meejlee/ADCrossSpeciesAnalysis/README.md

 # Getting started
 ## Import Data
-Start with .R files in ../scripts to import samples and normalize data Scripts for importing are named "ImportGSE48350.R", "ImportGSE1297.R", and "ImportGSE64398.R" and are not dependent on one another.
+Start with .R files in ../scripts to import samples and normalize data.
+Scripts for importing are named "ImportGSE48350.R", "ImportGSE1297.R", and "ImportGSE64398.R" and are not dependent on one another.
 Imported data saves to ../data/external appended by the study name

 NOTE: Manual downloads are required for GSE64398.
 Additional details are commented into the ImportGSE64398.R script.